basham/hyper-wiki/README.md

-# hyper-wiki
+# Hyper Wiki

-Wiki front-end for Beaker Browser, inspired by Notion
+Wiki front-end for Beaker Browser, inspired by Notion.